ljd02/gitCoursera/README.md

-gitCoursera
+gitCourseraToolbox
 ===========

-Repo for Coursera Course 'The Data Scientist's ToolBox
+Repo for Coursera Course 'The Data Scientist's ToolBox'